You are here

 - Schedule and complete the Kaplan Nursing Admissions Exam at a CWI Assessment and Testing Center in advance of submitting the program application.

 Learn more about preparing for the Kaplan exam.

 - Complete the NEW Practical Nursing Application and submit by the due date.

-For help or questions regarding the Practical Nursing Program Application, please contact your Academic Advisor, or the Practical Nursing Department:
+For help or questions regarding the Practical Nursing Program Application, please contact your advisor, or the Practical Nursing Department:

 Students planning to continue onto the Professional Nursing program are encouraged to complete the Practical Nursing program prior to applying for the Professional Nursing program.

 College of Western Idaho is committed to empowering students to succeed by providing affordable and accessible education to advance the local and global workforce.

 College of Western Idaho Practical Nursing Program educates future practitioners in Idaho and the field of nursing.
 A graduate of the PN Program will serve their clients in a variety of settings in the community through caring, excellence, and respect for diverse populations.

 At this time, the Practical Nursing Program is not nationally accredited; however, graduates are eligible to take the National Council Licensure Examination - Practical Nurse (NCLEX-PN).